 You could choose to hire an electrician to extend your home’s existing electrical service to the shed.
-For applications that require heavy-duty appliances and the like, that’s almost always the best option.
+For applications that require heavy-duty appliances such fridge, cooktop, and washing machine, that’s almost always the best option.
 The only drawback is that doing so can be expensive, and there’s no DIY option available.

-For light-duty applications, it’s sometimes possible to take your shed completely off-grid with a self-contained solar power solution.
+For light-duty applications, it’s sometimes possible to take your shed completely off-grid with a self-contained solar power solution such as solar panels.
 You’ll need enough panels and battery storage to suit your power needs, but these days that’s not much of an obstacle.
 If you’re confident in your skills, self-installation is also an option.
 If you’d rather skip the work, some manufacturers even make and install systems designed for shed conversions, which fit the bill quite well.

 Consider Finishing Options, Amenities